The DeanBeat: Activision Blizzard is losing the PR war

 Why it matters

 The reason why this matters is that the company’s reputation is at stake, as well as the legacy of Kotick, who is the longest-serving CEO of a major video game company.
 The company must be as careful, authentic, honest, and shrewd as it can be at this moment, as it has a lot of enemies at the moment who are looking forward to more missteps.
+Activision needs to unveil the next Call of Duty game soon, but I can’t imagine that is going to get a good reception anytime soon.
+And the company has had a couple of thousand open jobs for months now, and it will now get harder to fill those jobs.

 Other parties have dogs in this fight.
 As an example, I counted at least 15 law firms who have announced “investigations” into Activision Blizzard for possible shareholder lawsuits against the company.
 Those law firms pounced after a few days, as they had to wait for the company’s stock price to fall, as it did starting July 26.
 It so happened that a stock market correction brought down the company’s stock price as well as much of Nasdaq, but the stock price dip gives those law firms the reason they need to file shareholder lawsuits.
 They can find angry shareholders who feel like they should have been warned earlier about the risk of sex-discrimination lawsuits at the company, and then they can file shareholder lawsuits against the company.
 They want to dig out dirt to make the company look bad.